Cantara/MessiGCSProvider/README.md

-# MessiS3Provider
+# MessiGCSProvider

-S3 provider for the Messi messaging and streaming abstraction
+Google Cloud Storage (GCS) provider for the Messi messaging and streaming abstraction